4 Tips to Negotiating for the Salary and Benefits You’re WorthJuly 19, 2017

 Today, women working full time, year-round are typically paid just 80 percent of what men are paid, amounting to a gap of 20 percent.
 When you break it down by race, it can get worse: Latinas are paid 54 cents to every dollar white, non-Hispanic men are paid; American Indian and Alaska Native women 58 cents; Native Hawaiian women 60 cents; African American women 63 cents; white women 75 cents; and Asian American women 85 cents.
 The gender pay gap hurts women of all backgrounds and has far-reaching consequences for women’s economic, professional, and educational attainment.

 At AAUW we’re moving the needle on the gender pay gap through our innovative research, powerful advocacy, and salary negotiation programs for women across the country.
 Thanks to generous support from our friends at LUNA and Bustle, we’re training even more women to confidently negotiate for what they’re worth.
-To that end, feminist comedy duo Tracy and Jessie took to the streets of New York City to raise awareness (and cash) for the estimated $840 million annual pay gap that U.S. women collectively face.
+To that end, feminist comedy duo Tracy and Jessie took to the streets of New York City to raise awareness (and cash) for the estimated $840 billion annual pay gap that U.S. women collectively face.

-While $840 million is a comically large target, Tracy and Jessie underscored the importance of educating people about the gender pay gap.
+While $840 billion is a comically large target, Tracy and Jessie underscored the importance of educating people about the gender pay gap.
 Salary negotiation is another critical strategy in moving the needle on equal pay and just one way that LUNA has championed women to blaze new trails and never settle for the status quo.

 LUNA is sponsoring AAUW salary negotiation workshops to help women move that much closer to closing the gender pay gap.
 You can sign up for a workshop near you, but in the meantime here are four tips for you.
 Ready to get paid what you’re worth?
 Follow these four steps to successfully negotiate your salary and benefits package.